raoki71/RSFS/README.md

 ## RSFS (Rediculously Simple File System)

-Before reading ahead there is one minor issue worth mentioning.
+Before reading ahead, please note that there is _one minor issue_ worth mentioning.

 When RSFS_write() first tries to write upto ENTIRE inode data blocks (i.e. NUM_POINTERS*BLOCK_SIZE), it writes to the
     data_blocks[...] correctly.
 However, when it tries to update inode->length (api.c file), the behavior changes abruptly.
 I commented out the code in line 302 (api.c file).
 Also, please read the RSFS_write() documentation.